Lincoln Heritage Funeral Advantage Review: Real Agent Insight

 How expensive is the Funeral Advantage Program?

-Rates are typically higher than comparable policies from other carriers.
-For example, a 70-year-old non-smoker may pay over $120/month for $10,000 coverage, compared to under $60 with some alternatives.
+Premiums are typically much higher than similar plans.
+For example, a 70-year-old non-smoker may pay over $120/month for $10,000 coverage, while comparable carriers often charge under $60/month for the same level-benefit coverage.

 Can I switch from Funeral Advantage to a better plan later?

-Yes, but switching may require new underwriting.
-Seniors often find better long-term value by consulting an independent agent before committing to avoid higher costs and waiting periods.
+Yes, but switching will require new underwriting.
+Seniors usually get better long-term value by consulting an independent broker first, ensuring they avoid high costs and waiting periods while securing the right coverage.

 Michael Flajole